ufechner7/KiteViewer/README.md

 julia --project
 using Pkg
 Pkg.instantiate()
+precompile
 ```
-The last command will need 10 min or more to install all
+The last two commands will need 3 min or more each to install and precompile all
-required packages.
+required packages when using Julia 1.6 on Windows, longer with Julia 1.5 and shorter on Linux.

 Run the program and show the GUI: